-- L1.1 Laundry is expected to be removed from washers or dryers upon completion of a cycle.
+$\mathsf{L}1.1$ Laundry is expected to be removed from washers or dryers upon completion of a cycle.
 All laundry not removed after 72 hours will be bagged, tagged, and/or potentially discarded, and students may be subject to abandoned property fees.
-HRL is not responsible for any lost or stolen laundry items. - L1.2 Stealing other students' laundry is prohibited.
-Stolen laundry reports will be referred to UPD. - L1.3 Residents should report any problems with laundry devices by utilizing the contact information and/or app from our laundry service provider.
+HRL is not responsible for any lost or stolen laundry items.
+Residents should report abandoned laundry by submitting a Maintenance Request.

+- L1.2 Stealing other students' laundry is prohibited.
+Stolen laundry reports will be referred to UPD. - L1.3 Residents should report any problems with laundry devices by utilizing the contact information and/or app from our laundry service provider. - L1.4 Residents should follow proper laundry protocol.
+This includes, but is not limited to: moving clothes out of machines as soon as they are finished, cleaning out the lint trap after each use, properly loading machines with appropriate amount of items and laundry products.